Applications and Threats Content Updates

 - Amission-criticalnetwork prioritizes application availability over protection using the latest threat signatures.
 Your network has zero tolerance for downtime.
 The firewall is deployed inline to enforce security policy and if you’re using App-ID in security policy, any change a content releases introduces that affects App-ID could cause downtime.

 You can take a mission-critical or security-first approach to deploying content updates, or you can apply a mix of both approaches to meet the needs of the business.
-See the following topics to get started with content updates, and also review the Best Practices for Applications and Threats Content Updates:
+Review and consider Best Practices for Applications and Threats Content Updates to decide how you want to implement application and threat updates.
+Then:

 Recommended For You